1. Choose energy-efficient-rated appliances

 Also, if you're an already existing Virgin Money mortgage customer check out our Green Reward scheme Link opens in a new window.
 You could bag £250 cashback* when you spend at least £2,500 on eligible green improvements to your property - from windows and doors, to insulation, heating and solar energy - all of these upgrades and more are eligible.

-*To qualify, you'll need to take out additional borrowing with us, and make sure the work is done and dusted by 31 December 2023.
-Check out the full terms here.
-Link opens in a new window Don't risk losing your home - keep up those mortgage repayments.
+*You'll need to take out additional mortgage borrowing with us.
+If you do qualify for the scheme, you will have until and including 31 July 2024 to complete the home improvements and make the cashback claim.
+Check out the full terms here Link opens in a new window.
+Don't risk losing your home - keep up those mortgage repayments.

 You might also like...